A framework for understanding ourselves.

 The goal of this framework isn't to idolise cars, or to decide that you're a car and therefore perfect.
 Instead, it's to help you recognise your tank and/or motorcycle behaviours and mindsets, and consider how to best work with those who lean the other way.
 It's also to help you understand what you might be overlooking in your own approach, and how you can grow as a developer.

 It's notable that this spectrum is also a set of tradeoffs.
 Different vehicle archetypes may be more or less useful in different roles, teams, or companies.
-For example, tanks may generally be more common in platform engineering teams or mature companies, while motorcycles may be more common in product engineering teams or young companies.
+For example, tanks are often more common in platform engineering teams and mature companies, while motorcycles are often more common in product engineering teams and young companies.
 However, the opposite archetypes are also valuable in these situations to create a diverse and balanced team.

 From this point onwards, we'll focus on tanks and motorcycles specifically, since those are the two extremes of the spectrum.

-At my previous job, there was a lot of conflict between developers, and it could often get nasty.
+At my previous job, there was a lot of conflict between developers, and it could sometimes get nasty.
 This lead to an unhealthy work environment where collaboration felt toxic, at least from my perspective.
-This affected my happiness and productivity, and was one of the reasons I decided to leave.
+I don't think toxicity is unique to any one workplace, and only a minority of developers took part in it.
+Despite this, it affected my happiness and productivity, and was one of the reasons I decided to leave.

 Looking back, I feel that many of these conflicts were caused by clashes between strong-minded individuals with different mindsets: tanks versus motorcycles.
 If you think your mindset is the correct one, someone with the opposite mindset may seem foolish to you.
 However, it's important to understand and appreciate your coworkers' skills and attitudes, even if they may be different from yours.

 Of course, toxic behaviour is not intrinsic to either tanks or motorcycles.
-It's perfectly common to be a wholesome, non-toxic developer while falling firmly into one of these archetypes.
+It's very common to be a wholesome, non-toxic developer while falling firmly into one of these archetypes.
 Additionally, cars can still have conflicts and engage in toxic behaviour with coworkers.
 However, in my experience, this type of toxicity is often rooted in either a tank or motorcycle mindset.
-Remember, there is no perfect car.
+Remember, cars aren't perfect.

-Let's consider how toxicity can manifest in different aspects of collaboration.
-We will see hypothetical toxic thoughts or statements from tanks and motorcycles, and contrast them with non-toxic alternative thoughts or responses.
+Let's see how toxicity can manifest in different aspects of collaboration.
+We will consider hypothetical toxic thoughts or statements from tanks and motorcycles, and contrast them with non-toxic alternative thoughts or responses.

 Instead of assuming that coworkers are unjustifiably ignoring or adding requirements, we should consider their reasoning.